danielsenhwong/sacklerinsight_wp/README.md

 - Rudimentary features implemented:
   - Search (needs more polish)
   - Comments (also needs more polish, styling)
+- Imported Nov 2016 & Dec 2016 content from sites.tufts.edu
+  - Duplicate content is automatically omitted on import, so no issues there.
+- Need to split navigation side panel ('handle' child div) from sidebar content.

 ## Resources
 - Developing a WordPress Theme https://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/